bezunakarmi/blog/readme.md

-## This is a demo project for testing deployment with capistrano
+## This is a demo project for testing deployment with Capistrano